 The Fund offers rapid-response grant opportunities designed to support community-based actions and activities that make neighborhoods safer.
 It was created in direct response to the many people and grassroots organizations that are already taking powerful, on-the-ground action in their neighborhoods.
 For more information on the Fund and its grants, read the full Request for Proposals here.

 Donors to this Fund also are engaged in larger, long-term efforts to help address the problem of violence prevention and community safety.
-What makes this Fund different from those efforts is that its intended purpose is to provide highly-targeted, immediate support to smaller, neighborhood-based groups over the summer of 2018.
+What makes this Fund different from those efforts is that its intended purpose is to provide highly-targeted, immediate support to smaller, neighborhood-based groups over the summer.
 To be clear, the Fund is not meant to be a quick fix to the broad and complex problem of violence nor is it a substitute for the intensive and wide-ranging efforts already underway (or being planned) to develop responses to the many root causes of the challenge.